projectcontour/contour/site/docs/v1.0.0/grpc-tls-howto.md

     -extfile _integration/cert-envoy.ext
 ```

-Like the contour cert, this CSR uses the file [_integration/cert-envoy.ext]({{ site.github.repository_url }}/tree/master/_integration/cert-envoy.ext).
+Like the contour cert, this CSR uses the file [_integration/cert-envoy.ext][3].
 However, in this case, there are no special names required.

 ### Putting the certs in the cluster